 From its inception till completion, the construction of the Greenville Bridge running across the stretchy Mississippi River was a record-setting project for the Department of Transportation, Mississippi.
 Growing needs birthed the emergence of the bridge’s construction on an idea to replace Benjamin G. Humphrey’s Bridge, which Massman Construction Co. also built in 1940.
 The Benjamin G. Humphreys Bridge became a hazard to river traffic due to its placement near a bend in the river.

 The structure of the Greenville Bridge

 The bridge’s 90-foot wide roadway was constructed in 50-foot segments, each consisting of a structural steel frame assembly weighing about 80 tons.
 They are supported by a pair of cables anchored in the pier tower, six precast concrete slabs (each weighing 50 tons), and a concrete drive surface overlay.
-For its superstructure, the bridge has a roadway deck of about 2,970-feet long, containing two traffic lanes of about 12-foot wide, an 8-foot wide inside shoulder, and a 12-feet wide outside shoulder in each direction.
+For its superstructure, the bridge has a roadway deck of about 2,970 feet long, containing two traffic lanes about 12-foot wide, an 8-foot wide inside shoulder, and a 12-foot wide outside shoulder in each direction.

 The construction of the Greenville Bridge

 This bridge’s construction employed highly specialized methods to build the caissons for the two major river piers.
 The two piers were strongly built using a top-down construction technique and a floating caisson structure.
 Because of this method, the need arose to build a major breakwater, which utilized a 60-inch diameter steel piling and a V-shaped sheet pile structure to allow for a tolerable work environment amidst the fast current.